David-CB-UK/sir-john-donne-reenactment/README.md

 - Introduces the purpose of the website
 - Provides a clear entry point for visitors

-The landing page introduces users to the Sir John Donne Re-enactment project.
+The landing page introduces users to the Sir John Donne re-enactment project.

 It provides a clear visual introduction to the theme of the website and encourages users to explore further sections.

-The main content sections explain the historical context of the Re-enactment and the items displayed within the tent.
+The main content sections explain the historical context of the re-enactment and the items displayed within the tent.

 These sections help visitors understand the educational purpose of the display and provide further historical insight.